Lehigh Valley advocates pitch pallet homes to help end area homelessness

 Last year, service providers saw a 50% increase in requests for services; they claim there isn’t enough housing and believe this would fix that issue.

 “This kind of answers the question, like how can we get people into something, anything, other than what they’re living in now.
-Get them into a better environment,” Jennifer Miklus, Operation Address the Homeless, said.
+Get them into a better environment,” said Jennifer Miklus, of Operation Address the Homeless.

 While some are concerned a pallet community would attract people from outside the area, proponents say they intend to help city residents first.